 Throughout this entire time period, each Greyhound may have changed ownership several times.
 Most owners prefer to have little or no contact with the dogs, viewing them merely as investments while paying for their upkeep and seeing that they receive proper care and training.
 It is the trainers with whom the dogs have their relationships, and it is generally the trainer who determines (and advises the owner) when a dog's career is over, whether it be due to a lack of interest in racing, an injury, or just poor performance.
 And that can happen as early as age 2.

 If a Greyhound has had an extremely successful career on the track, he/she may be used for breeding.
 However, that represents a very small percentage.
 For the vast majority of retired racers, the future is uncertain.
 Prior to 1980 almost all Greyhounds (est. 60,000) were destroyed at the end of their racing life.
 Fortunately, in the early 1980's the plight of the Greyhound became more publicized, and hard-working Greyhound rescue groups began to spring up.
 Currently, there are over 200 such dedicated organizations located throughout the country.
 That, along with the cooperation of the racing industry to reduce the number of puppies bred and the fact that more tracks (including the ones where MNGR gets its dogs) are taking on the responsibility of rehoming their Greys, has made a major impact on the fate of the ex-racer.
 In 1994, for the first time more Greyhounds were adopted (14,000) than were euthanized (13,000).
-Presently, about 18,000 Greyhounds are adopted each year, but that still leaves thousands that are not.
+According to the NGA Office of Statistics, in 2013 a little over 10,000 Greyhounds were registered to race.

 As long as there are racing greyhounds, lurches and sight hounds in need of homes, MNGR will continue to find loving homes for these loyal and affectionate animals.